Wendi Mae Davidson

 Mike started dancing with Wendy, spent the whole night kind of enjoying each other's company, exchanged numbers, met up again another night, same thing.

+It was a flash romance.
 It was, you know, boom, boom, boom, very fast.

 When Wendy introduced Mike to her parents, her family's deep Texas roots incited skepticism.

-He was the main, and when they first got together, it was fine.
+Stereotypical classic clash of cultures.
+He was the main and when they first got together it was fine.

 But her parents didn't trust him.

-And I think her parents' big fear was he was in the military and they would not stay in San Angelo.
+He was a Yankee and I think her parents big fear was he was in the military and they would not stay in San Angelo.
+Winnie's dad was a very sweet man.

 He did like maintenance around buildings.

+Winnie's mom was really nice too but she would put you in your place.
 They may not have liked Michael because of the cultural difference from where he was from and us being from Texas.

-It's not Little Biddy, but it is a smaller town.
+This is a small town.
+It's not Little Bitty, but it is a smaller town.

 People tend to want their daughters and sons to marry people that are from Texas.

 But the differences that made Wendy's family distrust the Northeasterner were what drew the couple together.
+In the case of Wendy and Mike, opposites definitely attracted.

+She was outgoing, almost fiercely outgoing.
 He had an element of mystery about him.

+He was quiet.
 They did genuinely seem to get along with each other.

 Wendy, it was motivated, she was driven.
+I could see why Mike would be

+attracted to her on a personality level.
 She had that southern draw that draws a lot of Yankees in, so she had that going for her.

-as they settled into their new life Wendy and Mike made plans to introduce their new son to Mike's family 2,000 miles north
+As they settled into their new life, Wendy and Mike made plans to introduce their new son to Mike's family, 2,000 miles north.

-Wendy and Michael were going to Maine for her to meet his family and take the child and they had plane tickets I mean, we didn't get to see Mike very often anyway, so it would have been a joyous occasion for him to come home.
+I mean, we didn't get to see Mike very often anyway, so it would have been a joyous occasion for him to come home.

 Instead of the joy of a family reunion, the Severance clan now shares mounting anxiety about the news that Michael has gone missing.
+It just became a kind of nightmare.

 It was like clouds filling the sky.

 Coming up, a special investigation team takes on the case.
+They're kind of like a mini-CIA.

 They are really, really clever.